-The Permit Handbook was once a 3-ring binder of information sheets found in many town and state offices.
-The Handbook was created by the Environmental Assistance Office (EAO) to assist people in understanding the various permit programs of the State of Vermont.
+The Environmental Assistance Office (EAO) created the Permit Handbook to help people understand the various permit programs of the State of Vermont.
+Once a 3-ring binder of information sheets, the Permit Handbook was found in many town and state offices.
 Although the paper copies are no longer in service, their usefulness lives on in this online version.

-The Handbook is now a list of permit information sheets in pdf format, each of which provides an up-to-date overview of the applicability, jurisdiction, and other details for each State permit or approval.
+The Handbook is now a list of permit information sheets in PDF format.
+Each sheet includes an up-to-date overview of the applicability, jurisdiction, and other details for each State permit or approval.
 The information sheets cover most Department of Environmental Conservation permit programs and many other Vermont and federal regulatory programs that may be required for your project or business.

 Information sheets include: